Klagarge/BachelorThesis-OTSecurity/02-main/comm/wmbus_RC1180.typ

 }
 // END OF HEADER

 The *RC1180* is a #gls("wmbus") transceiver interfaced via a serial connection.
-To function correctly, this chip must be configured to appropriate mode.
+To function correctly, this chip must be configured to the appropriate mode.
 In the context of this thesis, T-mode is utilized.
 The transceiver also needs to be set up as either a transmitter or a receiver.
 Configuration is achieved by sending specific serial commands to the device, which will respond with a confirmation message.
 The following commands are used for configuration :

-- `0x00`: to enter in configuration mode
+- `0x00`: to enter configuration mode
 - `0x47`: to change the #gls("wmbus") mode
 - `0x01`: to configure to T-mode
 - `0x46`: to change the C-field of all futur messages